MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Snowflake.md

 In this hands on lab, learn how to access all relevant data from a single source and turn data into insights through this connector.

 * Access first party data seamlessly in Snowflake
-* Leverage the Data Marketplace to query live POS data from 3rd party providers
+* Leverage the Data Marketplace to query live data from 3rd party providers
 * Set up self-serve analytics in Power BI

 Sign up for the webinar using the above link!